Alternation is the term in regular expression that is actually a simple “OR”.

 We can apply more careful matching.
 First, the hours:

 1, then the next digit can by anything.

 Let’s glue them together into the pattern:

 We’re almost done, but there’s a problem.
 The alternation

-That’s rather obvious, but still an often mistake when starting to work with regular expressions.
+2[0-3].
+That’s a common mistake when starting to work with regular expressions.